abodein/timeOmics_frontiers/Readme.md

 More details about the integrative framework can be found in https://www.biorxiv.org/content/10.1101/585802v1

-To reproduce the examples, the user can compile the `.Rmd` files in the `Example/` folder.
+To reproduce the examples, the user can compile the `.Rmd` files in the `Examples/` folder.
-The list of required packages and their versions is available in the file "needed_packages.txt".
+The list of required packages and their versions is available in the file `Examples/needed_packages.txt`.
 Please install them before compiling the source files.

 This repository is structured as follows: